abidkhan4357/playwright-typescript/README.md

 # Playwright TypeScript Test Automation Framework

-A comprehensive test automation framework built with Playwright and TypeScript for both API and UI testing.
+A test automation framework built with Playwright and TypeScript for both API and UI testing.

 ## Features